-By the time you graduate, you'll be a thinking journalist with a specialism in sports.
+By the time you graduate, you'll be a thinking journalist with a specialism in news, broadcasting, features, or design.
 You'll also be adaptable to the changes that the industry faces.
-Birmingham City University's journalism graduates have gone on to work for Sky, BBC, Trinity Mirror and a wide range of regional newspapers.
+Our graduates have gone on to work for Sky, BBC, Trinity Mirror and a wide range of regional newspapers.
 Others have scooped prestigious awards at the Midlands Media Awards while still studying.